Thequantums/ECE183DA/lab1/Readme.txt

 Read Me: This file

-Values for Magnetoeter Calibration: Five trials were run using calibration code and from these five values an average bias and scalar were computed that would then be hard coded into senser data gathering code.
+Values for Magnetometer Calibration: Five trials were run using calibration code and from these five values an average bias and scalar were computed that would then be hard coded into senser data gathering code.
 The magnitude of magnetic strength was gathered by looking at the average value of data gathered when using calibrated values

 pwm_data.txt: File where input for simulation is stored.
 Values are a pair of inputs, one for left PWM and righ PWM.
 Currently contains values that correspond to a continuos right turn centered on the right wheel